 Ingredients You'll Need

-- Green beans - fresh or frozen green beans will work fine, just make sure they're thawed if frozen.
-Look for long and skinny varieties like French Green Beans also called haricots verts and filet beans.
+- Green beans - fresh or frozen green beans will work fine.
+Make sure they're thawed if frozen.
+Look for long and skinny varieties like French Green Beans, haricots verts, and filet beans.

 - Bacon - thinly sliced bacon strips to wrap our green beans.
 Substitute for turkey bacon or other bacon alternatives.